 Topological crystalline insulators

 We are currently investigating new states of matter that arise in topological crystalline insulator due their unique valley degenerate topological properties.
 We can synthesize high mobility epilayers of PbSnSe to observe quantum coherent phenomena and quantum oscillations in magnetooptics and magnetotransport.
-Our goal is to study multivalley quantized Hall phenomena in these materials.
+Our goal is to study multivalley phenomena at high magnetic fields in these materials.
 See: Phys.
 Rev B 102 155307 (2020)

 We are also studying induced magnetism in topological crystalline insulators by bulk doping and proximity .
-We expect to reveal the intrinsic anomalous Hall effect resulting from the Berry curvature of gapped Dirac states in magnetic PbSnSe as well as a new phase of matter where the spin, valley and topological index are coupled.
-Magnetic topological crystalline superlattices can also be used to generate new quasiparticles such Weyl fermions and nodal line states.
+We expect to reveal new findings about how magnetism can be induced by proximity in these structures, and how it impacts topological protection.
+Magnetic topological crystalline insulator superlattices can also be used to generate new quasiparticles such Weyl fermions and nodal line states.

 Magnetism in the Bi2Te3 system

 The Bi2Te3-Sb2Te3 system hosts the quantum anomalous Hall effect.
 Introducing Mn in Bi2Te3 can yield a self-assembled MnBi2Te4-MnBi2Te3 superlattice.
-This superlattice hosts a quantum anomalous Hall effect at elevated temperatures.
-We are currently working on the MBE synthesis of such superlattices to study their potential to achieve a spontaneous quantum anomalous Hall effect.
+This superlattice hosts a quantum anomalous Hall effect at elevated temperatures and very rich magnetic phase diagram.
+We are currently working on the MBE synthesis of such superlattices to study their potential to achieve new anomalous Hall effects.